Bhattacharya-Lab/rrQNet/README.md

 ### File formats and parameters

-- Precision matrix (-p): Precision matrix from a multiple sequence alignment can be obtained using [ResPRE](https://github.com/leeyang/ResPRE).
+- Precision matrix (-p): Precision matrix is obtained from multiple sequence alignment.
 For example, see `./example/input/T0968s2.out.npy`
 - Contact map (-r): The first line contains the amino acid sequence followed by list of contact rows using a five-column format similar to CASP RR format.
 In each contact row, first two columns are the residue pairs in contact, third and fourth columns are lower and upper bounds of their distance (in Å) respectively, and fifth column is a real number indicating the probability of the two residues being in contact.
 For example, see `./examples/input/T0968s2.L.6.fl.metapsicov.rr`
 - Model (-m): Path to the directory that contains trained model.
 For example, see `./model/rrQNet_train_55_40/`
 - Target (-t): Name of the target